SherlockPsy/Life/05_THE_CINEMA.md

 ---

-## VIII.
+## IX.
 PROHIBITIONS

 The Cinema MUST NOT:
 - rank memories by importance
 - tag memories as emotional
-- create narrative arcs
+- summarize history
 - reinforce identity traits
-- summarize history
+- influence interpretation

 If it interprets, it violates the constitution.